AzetJP/mastodon-timeline-widget/README_en.md

 ## Installation

-1) Download the required files (only one JS and one CSS).
+1) Download the required files (JS and CSS files in the archive).

 2) Simply paste the code bellow in you website: